Asa Packer: Legacies

 Packer's residence, Asa Packer Mansion, became a museum, opened for tours in 1956, and was named a National Historic Landmark in 1985.
-Packer was a member of St. Mark's Episcopal Church in Jim Thorpe, Pennsylvania and contributed large amounts of money to this beautiful Gothic Revival Church.
+Packer was a member of St. Mark's Episcopal Church in Jim Thorpe, Pennsylvania and contributed large amounts of money to this Gothic Revival Church.
 St. Mark's was declared a National Historic Landmark in 1987.
-There is also an elementary school in Bethlehem, Pennsylvania named after Packer.
+There is an elementary school in Bethlehem, Pennsylvania named after Packer.

 Lehigh University continues to honor him with a large portrait by Charles A. Boutelle and an annual celebration of Founder's Day.
 A life-sized bronze by Karel Mikolas, donated by the Lehigh University Class of 2003 and dedicated in 2008, stands outside Lehigh University's Alumni Memorial Building.
+Lehigh Valley Railroad named a passenger train after him, the Asa Packer which ran to and from New York City to Pittston, Pennsylvania until 1959.